Establishing a credit history isn’t hard, but building good credit takes time and dedication. Here’s how to do it.

 However, it’s important to remember that co-signing is considered a significant financial risk.
 Any late payments will appear on the co-signer’s report too.
 If someone puts their trust in you to help you with your credit, make sure to pay on time – and thank them for their help.

 A credit-builder loan can be a handy tool for building credit if you have poor credit or none at all.
 It allows you to borrow a relatively small amount of money – usually up to $1,000 – that will be held by the lender until you pay off the loan in full.
 After that, you get access to the money you borrowed.

 Think of it as a certificate of deposit – a fixed-term savings account – only you’re paying interest and improving your credit history while doing so.
 The term length is typically between six and 24 months.

 It doesn’t take long to establish a credit history if you don’t have any.
 For a FICO score to be calculated, you need to have an active account on your credit report for at least six months.
 With VantageScore, it can happen much quicker.
 As long as you have at least one account on your credit report, it can start to factor in your VantageScore.

 Good credit, however, doesn’t happen overnight.
 It may take you years of dedication and practicing good credit habits to get there, especially if you’re rebuilding your credit.
-Most negative entries can stay on your credit reports for seven years, and bankruptcies up to ten.
+Most negative entries can stay on your credit reports for seven years, and bankruptcies last up to 10.
 That’s why it’s essential to keep your credit healthy.